thomyphan/thomyphan.github.io/_research/optimization.md

 <img src="https://thomyphan.github.io/images/research/open_loop_planning.png" style="float:right; width:300pt;padding-left:10px;" title="Closed-Loop and Open-Loop Planning" alt="Closed-Loop and Open-Loop Planning"/>

-*Monte Carlo Planning (MCP)* is a sampling-based approach to decision making in complex domains with enormous branching factors.
-Given a fixed computation budget per decision, MCP can be used for online planning, where the agent alternates between acting and reasoning per time step.
-MCP only requires limited domain knowledge in form of a black box simulator and a computation budget for stochastic optimization of plans.
+*Monte Carlo Planning (MCP)* is a sampling-based approach to sequential decision making suitable for domains with enormous branching factors.
+MCP can be used for online planning, where the agent alternates between acting and reasoning per time step.
+MCP only requires limited domain knowledge in form of a black box simulator and a computation budget for stochastic optimization of decisions.

-We devise algorithms that address various real-world challenges regarding MCP like domain shifts [1], resource restrictions [2,3], and temporal abstraction [4].
-Most of our algorithms are open-loop and based on evolutionary algorithms [1] or stacks of multi-armed bandits [2,3] to reduce the search space, while still being able to make good decisions under limited resources.
+We devise algorithms that address various real-world challenges regarding MCP like domain shift [1], resource restrictions [2,3], and temporal abstraction [4].
+Most of our algorithms are open-loop based on evolutionary algorithms [1] or stacks of multi-armed bandits [2,3] to reduce the search space, while still being able to make good decisions under limited resources.

 *Publications:*
 [1] [Evolutionary Planning](https://thomyphan.github.io/publication/2018-09-01-icac-gabor)